 So what should you watch out for, specifically?

-• He finds every way to blame others for his mistakes, excuses, failures, disappointments, etc; It’s always the waiter, the Uber driver, the weather, the government, his sh*tty boss, his cellphone, his crappy car – he lacks personal responsibility and accountability.
+- He finds every way to blame others for his mistakes, excuses, failures, disappointments, etc; It’s always the waiter, the Uber driver, the weather, the government, his sh*tty boss, his cellphone, his crappy car – he severely lacks personal responsibility and accountability. *All in all, he’s out to make himself a perpetual victim.

-• He’s hypersensitive/*aggressive; he easily picks fights or is easily “set off”/triggered by little mishaps, insults, offenses, or other people’s behaviors.
-This may come off as over-reactivity or withdrawal (shutting down or stonewalling).
+- He’s hyper-sensitive/hyper-reactive/passive-aggressive or aggressive; he easily picks fights or is “set off”/triggered by little mishaps, insults, offenses, or other people’s behaviors.
+This may come off as over-reactivity or shutting down completely. *All in all, he comes across as a loose canon, and you can feel it.

-• He is vocally hostile; he curses at you and others, makes explicit threats (even if “jokingly”), talks down and/or over you and is vocally aggressive (i.e., yell-talks, raises voice in discomfort/frustration, violent tone).
+- He is vocally hostile; he curses at you and others, makes explicit threats (even if “jokingly”), talks down and/or over you and is vocally aggressive (i.e., yell-talks, raises voice in discomfort or frustration, has a violent tone). *All in all, vocal hostility can make you feel unsafe (being around them, in their space, in your space).

-• He Love-bombs you minus actually taking the time to get to know you; referring to premature attachment/infatuation, he might confess his “Love”/adoration for you (call you his “soulmate”), tell you how “perfect” you are, becomes overly touchy, affectionate, and eager to “take the next step” with you.
+- He Love-bombs you minus actually taking the time to get to know you; referring to premature attachment/infatuation, he might confess his “Love”/adoration for you (i.e., call you his “soulmate”), tell you how “perfect”/rare you are, becomes overly touchy, affectionate, and eager to “take the next step” with you. *All in all, the way he’s coming onto you doesn’t feel “natural”, but either forced or falsified (doctored up).

-• He’s meticulously controlling and possessive; i.e., he got angry/frustrated when you took too long in the bathroom, he refused to let you order or speak to the waiter, he is interrogative with your whereabouts, and he doesn’t take “no” well for an answer.
+- He’s meticulously controlling and possessive; i.e., he got angry/frustrated when you took too long in the bathroom, he conspired that the waiter was hitting on you, he is interrogative with your whereabouts, and he doesn’t take your boundaries (or “no”) well for an answer. *All in all, he aims to elevate his entitlement at the expense of any respect for you as your own person.

-• He talks down to you (condescending and patronizing); he criticizes you for still being in school and living with your parents, he questions your “intelligence” and makes comments about your decision-making and aspirations in life, or he treats you as if you are an incompetent, incapable “child” (for instance, tells you how to “properly” hold your fork to eat).
+- He talks down to you (condescending and patronizing); he criticizes you for still being in school and living with your parents, he questions your “intelligence” and makes comments about your decision-making and aspirations in life, or he treats you as if you are an incompetent, incapable “child” (for instance, he judges the way you eat and points out the way you improperly hold your fork). *All in all, he’s not looking for an “equal” but for someone he can make as his inferior.

-• He puts words in your mouth (manipulative); i.e., “We’re having a good time, right?”
-[When you’re clearly not], or “You know that’s not what I meant (I didn’t mean to “hurt”, “offend”, “insult” you, etc.).
-[In order to avoid an apology]”
+- He puts words in your mouth or twists your words (manipulative); i.e., “We’re having a good time, right?”
+[When you’re clearly not], or “You know that’s not what I meant (I didn’t mean to “hurt”, “offend”, “insult” you, etc.).”
+[In order to avoid an apology] *All in all, he’s looking for someone he can easily “play”.

-• He has severely unrealistic expectations of you; this is the guy who will blatantly tell you what clothes or hairstyle would “look good” on you, he will make subtle remarks about your body type or weight (he’s looking to make changes to your appearance), and he will address certain topics with the intent to challenge and sway your mind (your thoughts, beliefs, opinions, etc.).
-He will amplify your minute “faults” and “flaws” and devalue you while exaggerating your “assets” or “strengths” at the same time.
+- He has severely unrealistic expectations of you; this is the guy who will blatantly tell you what clothes or hairstyle would “look good” on you, he will make subtle remarks about your body type or weight (he’s looking to make changes to your appearance), and he will address certain topics with the intent to challenge you, sway your mind or question your reality (your thoughts, beliefs, feelings, opinions, etc.).
+He will amplify your minute “faults” and “flaws” and devalue you while exaggerating your “assets” or “strengths” at the same time. *All in all, he’s trying to test how “soft” you are as in order to break you down, mold you into who he wants you to be, or make you submit to conforming to his ideals.

-Anyone who makes you feel uneasy or fearful (this can often be disguised as “butterflies”, or anxiety) – whether that be of leaving or rejecting a relationship, of your autonomy and your life – is someone you need to nip in the bud from the start.
+Anyone who makes you feel uneasy or fearful (this can often be disguised as “butterflies”, or anxiety) – whether that be of leaving or rejecting a relationship, of your autonomy and your life – is someone you need to nip in the bud from the start, even if they come off innocently misunderstood.

-He’s either too private (secretive) or too open
+He’s either too private (secretive) or a public billboard on display

 Here’s the thing: boundaries are healthy.
 Yet boundaries that are too rigid or too loose can be a red flag as well.
 So if its like pulling teeth (I mean painfully difficult) to get your date to talk, elaborate, open up, initiate or reciprocate the conversation, this should be a clue that he likely has more to hide than what little you’re allowed to know.